antonettprado/hh/Bamboo_setup/README.md

 elapsed, suspended = 0, 0
 ```

-Also make some minor changes if you want to save output of jobs to eos area through HT condor - modify the lines in bamboo/bamboo/batch_htcondor.py:
+Also make some minor changes if you want to save output of jobs to eos area through HT condor (OPTIONAL and NOT RECOMMENDED at the moment) - modify the lines in bamboo/bamboo/batch_htcondor.py:

 From
 ```bash